ryuudotgg/monorepo/CODE_OF_CONDUCT.md

 This Code of Conduct applies within all community spaces, including but not limited to:

-- The Purr GitHub repository
+- The Create Ryuu App GitHub repository
-- The Purr Discord community
+- The Create Ryuu App Discord community
 - Official documentation and communication channels
 - Community events and meetups
 - Code review discussions and pull requests

 ## Enforcement

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [coc@purr.gg](mailto:coc@purr.gg).
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the community leaders responsible for enforcement at [coc@ryuu.gg](mailto:coc@ryuu.gg).
 All complaints will be reviewed and investigated promptly and fairly.

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.